In order to begin the process of dealing with communication in a world filled with Alzheimer's you first need to make a simple important decision

 For example, my mother, Dotty, continually tells me she is hungry.
 She does this repeatedly, just minutes after she has finished eating lunch or dinner.
 When a person says something that doesn't make sense the natural tendency is to correct them.
 In this case, I would remind my mother over and over that she wasn't hungry because she just ate.

 Ever done that or something similar with a person who is deeply forgetful - raise your hand?

 We do this because we have a problem accepting that a person living with Alzheimer's does not remember.
 In the case of my mother, she does not remember that she just ate.
 She can't remember she just ate, so she says she is hungry.

 After the thousandth or so time of correcting my mother, telling her firmly she just ate, and watching her get frustrated or angry, I finally realized something had to change -- this something was me.

 I had to change.

 I want to interject here that my mother even after years continued to tell me she was hungry right after eating.
-She frequently told me after breakfast and lunch that she hasn't had a thing to eat all day.
+She frequently told me after breakfast and lunch that she hadn't had a thing to eat all day.
 She told people on the telephone at night -- I haven't had a thing to eat all day.
-She -- honestly -- believes that what she is saying is true.
+She -- honestly -- believed that what she is saying is true.